How to offer Google Business Profile management to clientsBy Solange Messier

 A good way to position Google Business Profile management is as part of a complete listings management service.
 GBP is certainly one of the most important listings, but local businesses should have up-to-date, matching listings across a range of websites for optimal local SEO performance.

 Your clients may have already set up a basic profile when they established their business, or a third party may have set one up on their behalf.
+If they have multiple locations, they may have even set up location groups for their multiple profiles.
 In either case, their listing almost certainly requires attention.

 If it was set up by somebody else, such as a fan or customer, it will need to be claimed.
 There are several ways to do this, including by postcard, phone number, or email.
 In the process, you can also add your agency or business as an owner with all permissions to manage the profile.
 This way, you’ll be able to offer ongoing listing management.